Shopify/remote-dom/README.md

 # Remote DOM

-Remote DOM lets you recreate a tree of [DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model) between JavaScript environments.
-You can think of it as an alternative to using an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe): with Remote DOM, a developer builds up a tree of DOM elements in a sandboxed environment to render their user interface, just as they do inside an `<iframe>`.
-However, unlike an `<iframe>`, Remote DOM renders those DOM elements as part of the top-level HTML document, allowing you to control what UI elements are rendered, and preventing the need to load potentially-large JavaScript and CSS assets multiple times.
+Remote DOM lets you take a tree of [DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model) created in a sandboxed JavaScript environment, and render them to the DOM in a different JavaScript environment.
+This allows you to isolate potentially-untrusted code off the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread), but still allow that code to render a controlled set of UI elements to the main page.

-To help you use sandboxed JavaScript environments that are less expensive than a full `<iframe>`, Remote DOM also offers a [minimal polyfill of key DOM APIs](/packages/core/README.md#remote-domcorepolyfill).
-This lets you use frameworks that would usually need to be run on the top-level HTML page, like [Preact](https://preactjs.com) and [Svelte](https://svelte.dev), inside of a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
+The easiest way to use Remote DOM is to synchronize elements between a hidden [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) and the top-level page.
+To help you create more lightweight sandboxed JavaScript environments, Remote DOM also offers a [minimal polyfill of key DOM APIs](/packages/core/README.md#remote-domcorepolyfill).
+This lets you use a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to run JavaScript libraries that would usually need to be run on the top-level HTML page, like [Preact](https://preactjs.com) and [Svelte](https://svelte.dev).

 ## Examples